How to Register, Update, or Search the Florida Putative Father Registry

 Searching the Registry

-The Office of Vital Statistics has no legislative requirement for following up with an applicant after the initial search and advising of any claim that has been received subsequent to the initial search.
+The Office of Vital Statistics has no legislative requirement to follow up with an applicant after the initial search and advise of any claim that has been received after the initial search.
 Depending on where you are in the legal proceedings process, this may mean that you must again search the registry for filing with the court.
 Florida law requires that the registry be searched at the time a Petition for Termination of Parental Rights or adoption proceedings are filed.

 Links & Forms